Kyle Farmer Preview, Player Props: Twins vs. Rangers

 Kyle Farmer At The Plate

-- Farmer has had an RBI in 21 games this year (23.9%), including four multi-RBI outings (4.5%).
-He has also driven home three or more of his team's runs in three contests.
+- Farmer has picked up an RBI in 23.6% of his games this year, with two or more RBI in 4.5% of his games.
+He has also produced three or more runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.